tarunShreeji/bugo-boilerplate1/content/_index.md

       has the most up or down 1% daily moves compared to any other month.
 October tends to have good returns, but it is a volatile month.<cite> (10/4/18)</cite>"
   - template: field-markdown
-    content: |-
-      Interesting Market Stat: the S&P is up 5 months in a row.
+    content: "> Interesting Market Stat: the S&P is up 5 months in a row.
 Going back to 1950 that has happened 25 times.
 A year later it has been higher 24 times.
-The one time it was down was 1972-1973 when it fell 0.7% one year later.
+      The one time it was down was 1972-1973 when it fell 0.7% one year later.<cite>COURTESY OF LPL (9/07/18)</cite>"

-      COURTESY OF LPL (9/07/18)
     title: S&P
   - template: field-markdown
     content: The third quarter is historically the worst performing quarter of the